 Visual roadmaps are one of the most powerful ways to communicate where your product, project, campaign or service is headed.
-Use them to showcase upcoming features you plan on delivering, set expectations around project timelines or ensure management are appraised of your high level initiatives.
+Use them to showcase upcoming features you plan on delivering, set expectations around project timelines, or ensure management is apprised of your high-level initiatives.

 Keeping these various roadmaps up-to-date and pertinent can be a labor of love.
 Activities get reprioritized, dates can slip and every team wants to see only the information that is relevant to them.